Ernst Middendorp: Arminia Bielefeld

+second stint at Arminia Bielefeld

 Middendorp took over as head coach of Arminia Bielefeld for a second time on 25 August 1994.
 He finished with a record of 40 wins, 26 draws, and 47 losses in his second stint.
 During his tenure, the club was promoted to the Bundesliga in 1996.
 In 2005, when Arminia Bielefeld was celebrating its 100th anniversary, Middendorp was elected their "Coach of the Century".

+KFC Uerdingen

-Middendorp was head coach of KFC Uerdingen 05 from 25 March 1999 to 30 June 1999.
+Middendorp was head coach of KFC Uerdingen from 25 March 1999 to 30 June 1999.
 He had five, two draws, and two losses in nine matches during his time at Uerdingen.

+VfL Bochum

 Middendorp was head coach of VfL Bochum between 1 July 1999 and 25 October 1999.
 During his time at Bochum, he had a record of three wins, three draws, and five losses.

+Asante Kotoko

+Middendorp then went to Ghana to become the head coach of Asante Kotoko between January 2000 and June 2002.